Spin-spiral instability of the Nagaoka ferromagnet in the crossover between square and triangular lattices: Calculation

 \section{Calculation}

 Our goal is to find the parameter $t^\prime/t$ at which the uniform ferromagnet becomes unstable to forming a spin spiral with wave-vector $\vect{Q}=(q,q)$.
 Since $q=0$ at the transition, it suffices to calculate the energy, $E(t,t^\prime,\vect{Q})=E_0(t,t^\prime)+q^2 E_2(t,t^\prime)+\cdots$, to quadratic order in $q$.
 The transition occurs when the spin stiffness vanishes, $E_2(t,t^\prime)=0$.
-In Appendix~\ref{sec:MFAppendix} we consider more general spin patterns, and argue that they are all of higher energy.
+In the Supplemental Material \cite{supp} we consider more general spin patterns and demonstrate that they are all of higher energy.
+We also present an argument that the wave-vector has this form.
+While it does not affect the physics, the definition of the wave-vector depends on how the lattice sites are arranged in space.
+Our $\vect{Q}=(q,q)$ on the square lattice becomes $\vect{Q}_{\rm t}=(q,0)$ on the triangular lattice, which is the geometry used in Refs.~\cite{HaerterPRL2005, LisandriniPRB2017, SharmaArxiv2025}.

 We begin with the ansatz in Eq.~\eqref{psi0}.
 The spin-spiral solutions correspond to $f_j=e^{i\vect{k}\cdot \vect{r}_j}$ and $\theta_j={\vect{Q}\cdot \vect{r}_j}$.
 When $q=0$, this is an eigenstate of the Hamiltonian.
 Thus for small $q$, it is nearly an eigenstate, and we can use perturbation theory to {\it exactly} calculate $E_2$ and the critical point.